Mohammad-Negahdary/Fire-Extinguisher-Planner/README.md

 Since this is a standalone application, no installation is required.

 1. Go to the right sidebar.
-2. Download the latest `.exe` file (e.g., `FirePlanner_v1.0.exe`).
+2. Download the latest `.exe` file.
-3. Run the file directly on your Windows computer.
+3. Run and install the file directly on your Windows computer.

 ## ⚠️ License & Terms of Use